AirPrint: History and printer compatibility

 Following the iPad's introduction in 2010, user concerns were raised about the product's inability to print, at least through a supported Apple solution.
-Apple founder and CEO Steve Jobs reportedly replied "It will come" in May 2010 to a user request for printing.
+Apple CEO Steve Jobs reportedly replied "It will come" in May 2010 to a user request for printing.

 AirPrint's Fall 2010 introduction, as part of iOS 4.2, gave iPhones and iPads printing capability for the first time.
 AirPrint for Mac computers was introduced in the Mac OS X Lion release.

 At launch, twelve printers were AirPrint compatible, all of them from the HP Photosmart Plus e-All-in-One series.
 As of July 2020, that number had grown to about 6,000 compatible printer models from two dozen different manufacturers.
 The current list can be found on Apple's support site.
 The related technology is covered by "Printer that supports driverless printing".

 AirPrint was originally intended for iOS devices and connected via a Wi-Fi network only, and thus required a Wi-Fi access point.
 However, with the introduction of AirPrint to the macOS desktop platform in 2012, Macs connected to the network via Ethernet connection could also print using the AirPrint protocol—not just those connected via Wi-Fi.
 Direct Wi-Fi connection between the device and the printer is not supported by default, but has appeared as the 'HP ePrint Wireless Direct AirPrint' feature.
-It uses a proprietary page description language called Apple Raster.
+It supports several page description languages (PDLs): a proprietary PDL called Apple Raster or URF (Universal Raster Format), as well as PDF and JPEG.
+A printer must advertise URF support to work with AirPrint.